-There 2 known issues to why your camera could be outputting a low frame rate.
-The first is an issue where the wrong compression is selected on your camera.
+There are 2 known issues your camera could be outputting a low frame rate.
+The first is the wrong compression is selected on your camera.

 - Download our AMCAP software available here.
 You should then be able to go into AMCAP and select your camera from the "Devices" menu.